Murray State University: Eight colleges

-Student Government Association

-The Student Government Association (SGA) is the officially organized body governing all students and student organizations at Murray State University.
-Its purpose is to promote the welfare, growth and development of student life in an environment of academic excellence, to represent the students in all phases of administrative effort and to provide a means of promoting cooperative efforts for the general welfare of the university community.
-The SGA is made up four branches: Senate, Campus Activities Board, Judicial Board and the Residential College Association.
-The Senate is the main branch of SGA, and it is the governing body with the power to pass resolutions, bills, rules and regulations necessary for the general welfare of the university, and to implement and maintain any programs consistent with SGA purposes.
-The president of SGA holds the student seat on the Board of Regents.

 Greek life

 Murray State is home to twenty-six chapters of both social and professional Greek organizations.
 The oldest social fraternity on campus is Phi Mu Alpha Sinfonia and the oldest professional fraternity is Sigma Alpha Iota (both relating to music) with the oldest social sorority being Sigma Sigma Sigma.
-As of the spring 2016 semester, 1,438 students were officially reported to be involved with Greek life, representing 19 percent of the undergraduate student population.
-This number would be higher, but the Office of Greek Life does not track participation in several Greek organizations that have a professional emphasis.
+As of the spring 2016 semester, 1,438 students were officially reported to be involved with Greek life, representing 19% of the undergraduate student population.

-According to the Office of Greek Life at Murray State University's website, the mission of the Office of Greek Life at Murray State University is to promote an atmosphere where chapters and individuals can excel in leadership, scholarship, service and philanthropy and personal growth.
-In support of the University and Student Affairs Mission Statements, they are committed to Murray State University students in the fulfillment of the following core values: leadership, scholarship, service and philanthropy and social advancement.

-Sorority and Fraternity primary recruitment at Murray State University takes place annually during the month of August.
-Spring recruitment is in-formal and often happens in late January.

 As of Fall 2019, 16% of undergraduate students make up Murray State Greek Life.
 The average chapter size for the Panhellenic Council is 93; Interfraternity Council is 50; and National Pan-Hellenic Council is 5.
 The average Greek GPA is 3.20.
-(All statistics come from Murray State University Office of Greek Life website.)
+(All statistics come from the Murray State University Office of Greek Life website.)